ENGO150/ClearTemp/README.md

 # ClearTemp
 Project that clears your temp files.
 -
+Btw this is my first python project, so sorry for the code quality.
+-
 ---
 Open Main.py to instantly clear you temp files.
 You can also lunch it from command line: